Miista/ProtonProposals/Records/Records.md

 * a compiler-generated method testing for equality
 * a method returning the unique hashcode for the instance

-The equality for a record is based on its members meaning that if two instances have the same value for each and every member, then the two instances are considered equal.
+The equality for a record is based on its members meaning that iff two instances have the same value for each and every member, then the two instances are considered equal.